Taming the Knight's Tour: Minimizing Turns and Crossings: The Algorithm

-The move types $\vmove,\hmove,\dmove$ seen as functions are, in fact, permutations (Table~\ref{tab:perms}).
+It is easy to see that a straight move upwards or downwards has the same effect on the positional matching.
+Similarly for left and right straight moves.
+Thus, we classify the formation moves in Figure~\ref{fig:quartet} (excluding double straight moves, which are a composition of two straight moves) into vertical straight moves $\vmove$, horizontal straight moves $\hmove$, and diagonal moves $\dmove$.
+Let $\mathcal{S}=\{\vmove,\hmove,\dmove\}$ denote the three types of quartet moves.
+We see each move type $s\in\mathcal{S}$ as a function $s:\mathcal{M}\to\mathcal{M}$.
+The move types in $\mathcal{S}$, seen as functions are, in fact, permutations (see first three columns in Table~\ref{tab:perms}).
+For example, the diagonal move $\dmove$ is just the identity.
 It follows that \textit{any} sequence of formation moves permutes the positional matchings, according to the composed permutation of each move in the sequence.
+The composed permutation of a sequence of moves $S=(s_1,\ldots,s_k)$, where each $s_i\in\mathcal{S}$, on a given positional matching $M\in\mathcal{M}$ is $S(M)=s_1\circ\cdots \circ s_k(M)$.
 There are six possible permutations of the three positional matchings, three of which correspond to the ``atomic'' formation moves $\dmove,\vmove,$ and $\hmove$.
 The other three permutations can be obtained by composing atomic moves, for instance, with the compositions $\vmove\hmove, \hmove\vmove,$ and $\vmove\hmove\vmove$ (Table~\ref{tab:perms}).
 Thus, any sequence of moves permutes the positional matchings in the same way as one of the sequences in the set $\{\dmove, \vmove, \hmove, \vmove\hmove, \hmove\vmove, \vmove\hmove\vmove\}$.
 This is equivalent to saying that this set, under the composition operation, is isomorphic to the symmetric group of degree three.
 Table~\ref{tab:cayley} shows the Cayley table of this group.